West Virginia State Flower: Rhododendron

 Cultural Significance

 The Rhododendron has been linked to West Virginia's mountain heritage, rugged independence, and natural wilderness.
 The flower carries connotations of resilience and endurance through its ability to thrive on steep rocky slopes and withstand harsh mountain winters.
-Its summer blooms are often associated with Appalachian pride and the state's distinctive mountain landscape that defines West Virginia's identity.
+Its summer blooms are often associated with Appalachian pride and the state's distinctive mountain landscape that defines West Virginia's identity, much like the Sugar Maple canopy.